Muddy (film): Development

 Pragabhal Das has been into the idea of off-road racing since 2015.
 He developed the script against the backdrop of mud racing, with revenge worked in the spine.
 The film is bankrolled by Prema Krishnadas under the banner of PK7 Creations.
 The film was announced by Tamil star Vijay Sethupati, that the first Indian off-road racing film, by releasing the motion poster of the film on 20 February 2021.
-As the film releasing its versions in other languages such as Hindi, Malayalam, Tamil, Kannada, Telugu and English, artists from each industries such as Arjun Kapoor, Fahadh Faasil, Unni Mukundan, Anil Ravipudi and Shiva Rajkumar, introduced the film teasers in each languages through their social media handles.
+As the film releasing its versions in other languages such as Tamil, Kannada, Telugu, Hindi and English, artists from each industries such as Arjun Kapoor, Fahadh Faasil, Unni Mukundan, Anil Ravipudi and Shiva Rajkumar, introduced the film teasers in each languages through their social media handles.

 Pragabhal and his team spent five years on the production of Muddy, with the principal actors engaged for a period of two years in real-time training in mud racing and executing risky stunts without dupe artists.